Community Espresso: El Zapoteco | Mexico

 About the Community Espresso range:

-Our community espresso celebrates the hard work of these producer groups whilst bringing you a flavour profile suited for classy espresso based drinks – black and with milk.
+Our community espresso celebrates the hard work of these producer groups whilst bringing you a flavour profile suited for consistently classy espresso based drinks – black and with milk.
 Expect a coating creamy body, milk chocolate and just the right amount of subtle fruit notes characteristic of the coffee’s origin to liven up the cup.

 More about El Zapoteco (formerly Paraje Los Machos):